oracle-livelabs/apex/nyc-genai-lab/1-create-app/1-create-app.md

 - An Oracle APEX workspace

-## Task 1: Load the Highschool data
+## Task 1: Load the Highschool Data

 1. From your APEX workspace home page, click **App Builder**.
 2. Click **Create a New App**.